 You be the judge.

-For me, it’s an essential.
+For me, it’s essential.
 I brew with an Aeropress at home, and it’s great on the road because it’s compact and indestructible.
 The downside is it only makes single servings of coffee.
 A French press is perfect for camping.

 Also make sure you have a means of heating water, such as a pot over the fire.

-I prefer to use whole bean coffee, which means I have a manual coffee grinder so I can grind before I brew.
+I prefer to use whole-bean coffee, which means I have a manual coffee grinder so I can grind before I brew.
 Pre-ground coffee, while not as fresh, is definitely easier.

-14. Bottle opener
+15. Bottle opener

 Most of the beer I drink is in pop-top bottles.
 While I can open those bottles via other methods, I prefer not to.
 The good news is most can openers double as bottle openers.
 If you want to bring wine, make sure you have a wine bottle opener.

-15. Fun stuff!
+16. Fun stuff!

 Camping is supposed to be fun!
 While most of the fun is of the simple variety — the people, the scenery, and the food — you may want to bring small things like Frisbees, horseshoes, or playing cards.

-Nice-to-Have Car Camping Gear
+Nice-to-Have Car Camping Gear (Bonus Items)

-16. Roof storage
+17. Roof storage

 Packing your whole family (and maybe your pet) into your car for a weekend away can be a tight fit.
 Do you have room for all of the car camping essentials detailed above?